• Skip to main content

 A skier at the Wolf Creek Ski Area.
 Photo by Wolf Creek Ski Area Facebook.

 Along with plenty of fresh powder, Wolf Creek operates with quick chairlift lines and friendly staff.
-Slopes are clearly marked and range from beginner level to expert.
+Slopes are marked and range from beginner level to expert.
 For those looking to improve their skills, classes are available for all ages and levels of experience.

 After an afternoon on the slopes, head to the lodge for some warm comfort food and coffee.
 With the inexpensive cost of the lift ticket, you’ll be able to enjoy all the excellent amenities Wolf Creek has to offer.